This is an experimental technology

 Because this technology's specification has not stabilized, check the compatibility table for usage in various browsers.
 Also note that the syntax and behavior of an experimental technology is subject to change in future versions of browsers as the specification changes.

-padEnd() method pads the current string with a given string (eventually repeated) so that the resulting string reaches a given length.
-The pad is applied from the end (right) of the current string.
+padEnd() method pads the current string with a given string (possibly repeated) so that the resulting string reaches a given length.
+The padding is applied from the end (right) of the current string.

 str.padEnd(targetLength [, padString])